 - Robotics- Robot uses deep reinforcement learning to pick a device from one box and putting it in a container.
 Whether it succeeds or fails, it memorizes the object, gains knowledge, train’s itself to do the job with great speed and precision.

-- FinTech – Leveraging reinforcement learning for evaluating trading strategies can be the good strategy along with supervised learning.
+- FinTech – Leveraging reinforcement learning for evaluating trading strategies can be a good strategy along with supervised learning.
 It can turn out to be a robust tool for training systems to optimize financial objectives.

 - Game Theory and Multi-Agent Interaction – Reinforcement learning and games have a long and mutually beneficial common history.
-Best example is alpha go or chess.
+The best example is alpha go or chess.

 Points to Note:

 All credits if any remains on the original contributor only.
 We have covered reinforcement machine learning in this post, where we reward and punish algorithms for predictions and controls.
 Data used here is either very less or waiting for the data.
 Last posts on Supervised Machine Learning and Unsupervised Machine Learning got some decent feedbacks would love to hear some feedback here also.
 Our next post will talk about Reinforcement Learning — Markov Decision Processes

 Books + Other readings Referred